-The Shared Resources build feature allows limiting concurrently running builds using a shared resource, such as an external (to the CI server) resource, e.g. test database, or a server with a limited number of connections.
+The Shared Resources build feature allows limiting concurrently running builds using a shared resource, such as an external (to the CI server) resource, for example, a test database, or a server with a limited number of connections.

 Adding and Editing Shared Resources

 You can add, edit shared resources, and explore their details (origin of the resource, its usage, and so on) on the Shared Resources tab of the project configuration page.

 The resource name can contain only alphanumeric characters and underscores (